← Back to Blog

 Essential Allergy-Fighting Tools

-• HEPA vacuum cleaner (sealed system)
+• High-quality vacuum with strong filtration (sealed system)

-• HEPA air purifier for bedroom
+• Quality air purifier for bedroom

 • Allergen-proof mattress and pillow encasements